aptabase/aptabase/CONTRIBUTING.md

 That's it!
 You're ready to start writing some code 🚀

 **Note:** Emails are sent via Mailcatcher, the UI is available at `http://localhost:1080`

+## Getting some work done

+We have a very light process for contributing to Aptabase, simply find an issue you want to work on, ask for it to be assigned to you, and submit a PR when you're done.
+We'll review it and merge it as soon as possible.
+If you can't find an issue you want to work on, feel free to open one and we'll discuss it with you.

+We recommend you to give a brief description of how you plan to solve the issue before starting to work on it.
+This will help us to avoid wasting time on PRs that don't get merged.

+🚀